kpc002/protocols-website/protocols/t_cells/cd8_selection.md

 ---
-title: CD8 Selection & Activation
+title: CD8^+^ Selection & Activation
+description:
+  Learn how to perform a CD8^+^ selection and how to activate T cells.<br>
+  This could also be adapted to CD4^+^ T cells
 order: 1
+author: Maximilian Heeg
+date: 2022-11-27
 ---

 ## Preparation